-During the surveillance audit, the auditor may raise a non-conformity when there is a deviation from the Standard.
-In this case, your company is required to take the following actions:
+During the surveillance audit, the auditor may raise a non-conformity where there is a deviation from the Standard.

-Minor non-conformities
+Table 2: Required actions for non-conformities at surveillance audit.

-Within 60 days from the closing meeting, send an effective action plan and proof that the non-conformity has effectively been addressed to the certification body.
-Minor non-conformities can be upgraded to major and corrected as such if not effectively or in a timely manner.
+, At site audits At the central office audit Minor non- conformities Within 60 days from the closing meeting, send an effective action plan and proof that the non-conformity has effectively been addressed to the certification body.
+Minor non-conformities can be upgraded to major and corrected as such if not effectively or timely managed.
+Must be corrected within 90 days.
+If not corrected within this timeframe, the non-conformity will be regraded as a major against the central office.
+Major non- conformities Send the certification body an effective action plan with root cause analysis, corrective actions and an appropriate timeframe to address them.
+Once the corrective actions are implemented, your certification body will be able to close out the non-conformity within 30 days of the audit.
+If this cannot be done, the site must be suspended from the Group certificate.
+Must be corrected within 30 days.
+If not corrected within 30 days, the non-conformity will be re-graded as a critical against the central office and the group suspended.
+Send the certification body a corrective action plan with root cause analysis.
+Critical non- conformities The site must be suspended immediately from the Group certificate.
+Must be corrected within 4 days.
+The Group certificate will be suspended immediately.

-Major non-conformities

-You must send the certification body an effective action plan with root cause analysis, corrective actions and timeframes to close the non-conformity within 30 days of the audit.

-If this cannot be done, your certificate will be suspended.